boris-behav-obs/boris-behav-obs.github.io/src/download_mac.md

 ## Notes / caveats on macOS Support before installing

-On Linux and Windows, BORIS embeds mpv directly into the Qt interface using the libmpv render API.
+On Linux and Windows, BORIS embeds mpv (the media player [web site](https://mpv.io/)) directly into the Qt interface using the libmpv render API.

 Unfortunately, on macOS this is not yet possible because:
 - Apple does not provide native OpenGL beyond version 4.1, and is deprecating it in favor of Metal.